Overview

 • Those who cover up.

-• People that live in care homes or other institutions.
+• People that live in care homes or shared accommodation.

 • Those who were told by a doctor or dietitian to take it.